 Hi guys!
 My name is Craig and I'm with Girded Rose Games and I'm here to tell you about our exciting new game.
-Clockwork Depths came about due to our lead designer and his wife's mutual love of role-playing games and the steampunk genre.
+Clockwork Depths, an underwater steampunk role playing game (RPG), came about due to our lead designer and his wife's mutual love of RPGs and the steampunk genre.
 He’s been designing games for years, but this is their first solo venture.

 What is Clockwork Depths?